 This mode disables external networking for containers.

 Amazon ECS is integrated with Elastic Load Balancing, allowing you to distribute traffic across your containers using Application Load Balancers or Network Load Balancers.
 You specify the task definition and the load balancer to use, and Amazon ECS automatically adds and removes containers from the load balancer.
-You can specify a dynamic port in the task definition, which gives your container an unused port when it is scheduled on an Amazon EC2 instance.
-You can also use path-based routing to share a load balancer with multiple services.
+Specify a dynamic port in the task definition, which gives your container an unused port when it is scheduled on an EC2 instance.
+In addition, use path-based routing to share a load balancer with multiple services.

 Monitoring and Logging

 Amazon ECS provides monitoring capabilities for your containers and clusters through Amazon CloudWatch.
 You can monitor average and aggregate CPU and memory utilization of running tasks as grouped by task definition, service, or cluster.
-You can also set CloudWatch alarms to alert you when your containers or clusters need to scale up or down.
+Set CloudWatch alarms to alert you when your containers or clusters need to scale up or down.

 Amazon ECS allows you to record all your Amazon ECS API calls and have the log files delivered to you through AWS CloudTrail.
 The recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, the request parameters, and the response elements returned by Amazon ECS.
 CloudTrail provides you a history of API calls made from the AWS Management Console, AWS SDKs, and AWS CLI.
 It enables security analysis, resource change tracking, and compliance auditing.